Mine Owners' Association: Modern mining associations

 In 1995, mining companies in the United States joined together to form the National Mining Association (NMA).
 The trade organization works through the Advocacy Campaign Team for Mining; lists itself as the voice of the mining industry in Washington, DC; and has more than 325 corporate members.

+The Bituminous Coal Operators Association represents coal mining companies in negotiations with the United Mine Workers of America.